-(English or Western) be attached to horse/1 or 2 sidewalkers required.
+(English or Western)

-INTERMEDIATE Riders will be asked to ride around the arena in a group at the walk, perform a halt,
+Horse handler required - lead must be attached to horse/1 or 2 sidewalkers required.

-III, and IV.
+INTERMEDIATE Riders will be asked to ride around the arena in a group at the walk, perform a halt, reverse direction, perform large circles and to trot one at a time.
+Intermediate IV will trot as a group.
+All riders must be able to show at a walk independently in Intermediate II, III, and IV.